mdn/content/files/en-us/web/api/htmltemplateelement/shadowrootdelegatesfocus/index.md

 The **`shadowRootDelegatesFocus`** property of the {{domxref("HTMLTemplateElement")}} interface indicates whether a [shadow root](/en-US/docs/Glossary/Shadow_tree) that that was [declaratively created](/en-US/docs/Web/HTML/Element/template#declarative_shadow_dom) will [delegate focus](/en-US/docs/Web/API/ShadowRoot/delegatesFocus).

 If the value is `true`, then selecting a non-focussable element in the [shadow tree](/en-US/docs/Glossary/Shadow_tree) (or calling `focus()` on the host element), will cause the focus to be given to the first focussable element in the tree, and the host is given any available [`:focus`](/en-US/docs/Web/CSS/:focus) styling.
-By default the value is `false`.<!-- and when a non focussable element in the shadow tree is selected the shadow host (parent element) receives any [`:focus`](/en-US/docs/Web/CSS/:focus) styling such as an outline or border-->
+By default the value is `false`, so if a non-focusable element in the shadow tree is selected the focus will remain with the previously focused element.

 This property reflects the value of the [`shadowrootdelegatesfocus`](/en-US/docs/Web/HTML/Element/template#shadowrootclonable) attribute of the associated [`<template>`](/en-US/docs/Web/HTML/Element/template) element.